SwayaanTechnologies/reactjs/README.md

 ```

-Previously, we rendered the component displayName,converted it to JSON, and checked if it matched the

-previous snapshot.
-Let's run the test by the "npm run test" command on cmd and see.

-For the first time, if you run the test, it generates a snapshot of the components' output and store it in
+Previously, we rendered the component displayName,converted it to JSON, and checked if it matched the previous snapshot.
+Let's run the test by the "npm run test" command on cmd and see.For the first time, if you run the test, it generates a snapshot of the components' output and store it in a"__snapshots__" folder.

-a"__snapshots__" folder.
 Wesee what kind of structure it stores.

 Now, Replace Display Name component and run the test again: